 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Quezon City air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Quezon City air is currently 4 times above the WHO annual air quality guideline value

 Good 41 US AQI

 Good 44 US AQI

 Good 22 US AQI